secusavvy/Ruby_Calculator/README.md

 ## Overview

-Ruby Calculator is a command-line arithmetic calculator application written in Ruby.
+Ruby Calculator is a command-line calculator written in Ruby.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division through a simple text-based interface.

 ## Features